๐Ÿ’ก What You Will Learn in This Guide:

 Platform Secondary Slots Key Secondary Type Pro Tip

 Let's make this concrete.
-A recent Fibbl study found that 29.4% of return rates can be reduced simply by implementing better product visualization — specifically multi-angle and contextual secondary images.
+Use a practical review window and compare results against your own baseline before scaling.
 (Fibbl, 2026) That's nearly one in three returns you could prevent without changing your product, your shipping, or your price.

 Annual Revenue